-The Harrison Beer Festival is a community event that takes place at St. Alice Hall near the Harrison Hot Springs Resort which is located at 100 Esplanade Avenue.
+The Harrison Beer Festival is a community event that takes place in late October at St. Alice Hall beside the Harrison Hot Springs Resort at 100 Esplanade Avenue.
 The popular 2-day event includes a Cask Night, Beer Festival and Oktoberfest Dance.

 Friday Cask Night

-Celebrating its 6th year, Harrison Beer Festival celebrations in 2017 include an Irish-themed Cask Night on Friday, October 27th, from 6:30 to 10:30 pm.
+Celebrating its 9th year in 2019, Harrison Beer Festival celebrations included an Irish-themed Cask Night on the Friday from 6:30 to 10:30 pm.
 Music that night was with the Celtic band Blackthorn.

-The tickets for this are $30 and include a tasting glass, 3 beverage tokens, a buffet and music by the Celtic Vancouver-based band Blackthorn.
+Tickets for the event are usually around $34 and include a tasting glass, 3 beverage tokens, a buffet and live music.
+Additional tokens cost about $1.50 each.

 Saturday Beer Festival

-Also at St. Alice Hall, on Saturday, October 28th, the Beer Festival takes place between 1 and 5 pm (or at least it does in years when the coronavirus isn’t a concern).
-At the event BC breweries sell samples of their brews and compete for people’s votes.
+Also at St. Alice Hall, usually on the last Saturday in October, the Beer Festival takes place between 1 and 5 pm (or at least it does in years when the coronavirus isn’t a concern).
+At the event, BC breweries sell samples of their brews and compete for people’s votes.
 Tickets cost about $38 the last year it took place.

-Breweries participating in the 2017 event include Central City from Surrey, Dead Frog from Aldergrove, Deep Cove Brewery from North Vancouver, Foamers Folly from Pitt Meadows, Moody Ales and Yellow Dog from Port Moody, and Parallel 49 and Main St. Brewing from Vancouver, as well as about a dozen others.
+Breweries participating a couple of years ago at the event included Central City from Surrey, Dead Frog from Aldergrove, Deep Cove Brewery from North Vancouver, Foamers Folly from Pitt Meadows, Moody Ales and Yellow Dog from Port Moody, and Parallel 49 and Main St. Brewing from Vancouver, as well as about a dozen others.

-In years when there isn’t a pandemic, the Oktoberfest Dance at Harrison Hot Springs takes place on Saturday, October 28th, at St. Alice Hall at 100 Esplanade Avenue.
+In years when there isn’t a pandemic, the Oktoberfest Dance at Harrison Hot Springs takes place on the last Saturday in October at St. Alice Hall at 100 Esplanade Avenue.

-At the Oktoberfest Dance there is dancing to polka music (not unsurprisingly), and a German-themed buffet.
+At the Oktoberfest Dance there is dancing to polka music (not surprisingly), and a German-themed buffet.
 Participants also receive a complimentary souvenir Oktoberfest mug and one free beer.
-Additional brewskies cost about $5 per glass.

 For more information about the Cask Night, Beer Festival and Oktoberfest Dance, check out the Harrison Beer Festival website.